DaanDemaecker/DaanDemaecker.github.io/Projects/SoftwareRayTracer/index.md

   Materials can give a glossiness, metalness, roughness, etc. and the raytracer  will handle these appropriately.
 - BRDF generation:
   To improve performance, the objects are divided into small bounding boxes for easy raytracing checks.

+## Conclusion
+This was a very challenging project and I wouldn't have been able to do it without help from my teacher and colleagues, but I am very proud of how it ended up.